 High birth rates during the so-called baby boom years that followed World War II followed by lower fertility and morality rates have left the United States with a serious challenge in the 21st Century.
-However, the issue of an ageing population is certainly not an issue unique to the United States.
+However, the issue of an aging population is certainly not an issue unique to the United States.
 The projected development of the global population aged 65 and over between 2010 and 2050 demonstrates that Europe in particular faces a major issue.

 Within the United States, the uneven distribution of populations aged 65 years and over among states offers both major challenges and potential solutions.
 On the one hand, federal action over the issue may be contentious as other states are set to harbor the costs of elderly care in states such as California and Florida.
 That said, domestic migration from comparably younger states may help to fill gaps in the workforce left by retirees in others.

-Nonetheless, ageing population issues are set to gain further prominence in the political and economic decisions made by policymakers regardless of the eventual distribution of America’s elderly.
+Nonetheless, aging population issues are set to gain further prominence in the political and economic decisions made by policymakers regardless of the eventual distribution of America’s elderly.
 Analysis of the financial concerns of Americans by age shows many young people still decades from retirement hold strong concern over their eventual financial position.